murisi/L2/README.md

 ```

 ### Commenting
 L2 has no built-in mechanism for commenting code written in it.
-The following comment function that follows takes a list of s-expressions as its argument and returns the last s-expression in that list (which is guaranteed to be a list of s-expressions) effectively causing the other s-expressions to be ignored.
-Its implementation follows:
+The following comment function that follows takes a list of s-expressions as its argument and returns the last s-expression in that list (which itself is guaranteed to be a list of s-expressions) effectively causing the other s-expressions to be ignored.
+Its implementation and use follows:

-comment.l2:
+#### comment.l2
 ```racket
 (function ** (l)
 	(with-continuation return